lxl-max/image-segmentation/README.md

 ## How to install requirements
-Install with 'pip install numpy matplotlib opencv-contrib-python'
+Install with `pip install numpy matplotlib opencv-contrib-python`

 ## How to run the code
+1. input the path of image (manually)
+2. run
+3. choose ROIs, enter "space" to confirm, enter "Esc" to exit
+4. get results

 ## Example screenshoots or figures